What to Do and See in Bormio: 13 Activities Not to Miss in and around the City

 Church of Saints Gervasius and Protasius, Bormio

-6. Baths of Bormio: Bagni Vecchi, Bagni Nuovi and Bormio Terme.
+6. Baths of Bormio: Bagni Vecchi, Bagni Nuovi and Bormio Terme

-Bagni Vecchio of Bormio
+Old Baths of Bormio

-To reach the Bagni Vecchi and Bagni Nuovi, there is a convenient free shuttle bus that leaves from Kuerc Square.
-Bormio Terme, on the other hand, can be reached on foot about 900 meters from the bus station in plus or minus 10 minutes.
+To reach the Bagni Vecchi and Bagni Nuovi, è a convenient free shuttle is available from Kuerc Square.
+Bormio Terme è however, can be reached on foot about 900 meters from the bus station, in plus or minus 10 minutes.

-Opening hours vary depending on the facility:
+The opening hours vary depending on the facility:

 • The New Baths, on the other hand, open from 11 a.m. to 10 p.m.